jumari-byte/Jarvis-Chat/README.md

 - **Markdown Rendering**: Supports rendering of Markdown syntax for formatted text.
 - **Code Highlighting**: Highlights code snippets with syntax highlighting for better readability.
 - **Code Copying**: Allows users to easily copy generated code with a single click.
+- **Web Search Function**: You can perform a web search to get up-to-date information.

 [**Live Demo**](https://ai.arjum.com/)